 If you are self-taught, identify what skills you must learn and master to play guitar the way you want.
 Then determine your current level of mastery with each skill.

-Your guitar exercises must help you close the gap between your existing skills and your desired skills (more on this below).
+Either way, your guitar exercises must help you close the gap between your existing skills and your desired skills.

-This eGuide helps you learn to play guitar perfectly, consistently and accurately without mistakes.
+To understand how to close this gap, check out this eGuide on how to play guitar perfectly, consistently and accurately without mistakes.